munificent/game-programming-patterns/draft/first draft/service-locator.markdown

 ^code 10

 Now we have an interface and an implementation.
-The remaining piece is the service locator&mdash; the class that ties the two together.
+The remaining piece is the service locator -- the class that ties the two together.

 ### A Simple Locator